 Declare Charter Use Accurately

-If you charter your catamaran - even occasionally to friends or family for a fee - you must declare this to your insurer.
+If you charter your catamaran - even informally to acquaintances for a fee - you must disclose this to your insurer.
 Undisclosed charter use can void your policy entirely.
-A charter endorsement costs more but protects you from a declined claim.
+A charter endorsement adds to the premium but ensures you are protected if a claim arises during charter operations.

 5

-Maintain a detailed photographic inventory of your catamaran's equipment, electronics, sails, and safety gear.
+Maintain a detailed photographic record of your catamaran's equipment, electronics, sails, and safety gear.
 Include serial numbers and purchase receipts where possible.
-Cruising catamarans often carry $50,000+ in equipment and electronics - documentation is essential for claims.
+Cruising catamarans frequently carry $50,000 or more in equipment and electronics, and thorough documentation is essential when lodging a claim.

 6

-Catamarans are more vulnerable to contact damage in tight marina situations due to their wider beam.
-Ensure your third-party liability cover is adequate for potential marina damage.
-Consider increasing your liability limit to $5M if berthed in a premium marina.
+Catamarans are more susceptible to contact damage in tight marina situations because of their wider beam.
+Make sure your third-party liability cover is sufficient for potential marina damage.
+Increasing your liability limit to $10M may be prudent if berthed in a premium marina.

 7

-If you plan to cruise beyond NZ coastal waters, arrange your extended cruising endorsement well before departure.
-Bluewater cover for catamarans typically specifies approved routes, date windows, and may require additional safety equipment or qualifications.
-Last-minute arrangements can be costly or unavailable.
+If you plan to cruise beyond Australian coastal waters, arrange your extended cruising endorsement well before departure.
+Bluewater cover for catamarans typically specifies approved routes, departure windows, and may require additional safety equipment or qualifications.
+Last-minute arrangements can be expensive or unavailable.

 Frequently Asked Questions